RobustRoundRobin/RRR/README.md

 # RRR Setup

-Tooling in support of rororo development and the addition of RRR consensus to quorum
+Tooling in support of RRR development and the addition of RRR consensus to quorum

-As the name hopefuly implies, this repository is just a home for development tooling that we don't want to clutter up the rororo package repository or the quorum fork.
+This repository is currently pre-alpha.
 It's "not supported" in any way and can change without notice.
+If you do find a bug, do feel free to raise an issue, we will get back to you.

 ## Go Versions etc